 |Click to enlarge||White or creamy bumpy patches like cottage cheese||Candidiasis (CAN-di-dye-uh-sis), a fungal (yeast) infection, also known as thrush||White or yellowish patches (or can sometimes be red).
 If wiped away, there will be redness or bleeding underneath.
 They can appear anywhere in the mouth.||Sometimes, a burning feeling||No||Mild cases – prescription antifungal lozenge or mouthwash; More severe cases – prescription antifungal pills.|

 |Click to enlarge||Warts||Small, white, gray, or pinkish rough bumps that look like cauliflower.
 They can appear inside the lips and on other parts of the mouth.||Not usually||Possibly||Inside the mouth – a doctor can remove them surgically or use “cryosurgery” – a way of freezing them off; On the lips – a prescription cream that will wear away the wart.
 Warts can return after treatment.|

 Photos courtesy of Dr. David Reznik, HIVDent.org; and Dr. Jeff LennoxBack to top

-The most common oral problems linked with HIV can be treated.
-So talk with your doctor or dentist about what treatment might work for you.Back to top
+The most common oral health problems linked with HIV can be treated.
+Talk with your doctor or dentist about what treatment might work for you.Back to top

 To help with a dry mouth, try these things: